sietse/kerstzingcie/README.markdown

      \override LyricText #'font-size = #-1
    }

 ## Creating a new song directory

-1. Maak een map aan met de titel van het liedje, zonder spaties erin.
+1. Make a new directory with the title of the song.
+No spaces.
-2. Kopiëer alle bestanden in de `templates/` map naar de nieuwe map.
+2. Copy all files in the templates/ folder to the new folder.
-3. Verander in de Rakefile `SONG_ARR` in het gewenste lied-arrangement voorvoegsel.
+3. Open the newly-copied Rakefile and change `SONG_ARR` to the desired `song-arranger` identifier.
-4. Run `rake init` in de map in kwestie.
+4. Run `rake init` to replace XXX with the appropriate value in all files and filenames.

-## Compilation:
+## Compilation

 De noten en de text, en alléén de noten en de tekst, zitten in `song-arranger-source.ly`.
 Daarnaast is er een lilypond-bestand dat het